moj-analytical-services/IntroRTraining/Intro_markdown.md

 ## Other windows and getting help

-The top right panel shows all “objects” that are in your working environment.
+The top right panel shows all "objects" that are in your working environment.
 This will become clearer throughout the session but typically, this will be any data that you have created or imported, additional variables and values that you have created.
-For instance, if you have run the code above, ‘x’ should be shown here.
+For instance, if you have run the code above, `x` should be shown here.
 Other objects containing for instance the details of regression models that you have created would also appear here.
 From here you can also use a drop down menu to import more data.

 The bottom right window has several tabs.
 You can see your files and any plots that you have created.
 It also shows which packages are available and which ones are loaded; more on packages later.

 There is also a help menu.
-You can either use this or type ? into the console and then the name of what it is you want help on in brackets.
-For instance, the following line would give you help on the function called ‘mean’:
+You can either use this or type `?` into the console and then the name of what it is you want help on in brackets.
+For instance, the following line would give you help on the function called `mean()`:

 ```r